 Rob advises early-stage and technology companies on regulatory issues such as their need to register—and their ability to structure their businesses to avoid the need to register—as investment companies, investment advisers, broker-dealers, commodity pool operators, and commodity trading advisers.
 He also advises these companies on federal and state securities laws issues such as general solicitations and private placements, website development, disclosure, regulatory reporting, distribution, and compensation.
 Further, Rob advises companies that seek to raise money on structuring and regulatory issues.
 Additionally, he represents entities such as private funds, business incubators, and business development companies that invest primarily in early-stage and technology companies.

 - Investment Banks and Brokerage Firms

-Rob represents investment banks and brokerage firms in a variety of regulatory and transactional contexts, including on. issues related to, among others, proprietary trading issues, establishing and maintaining information barriers between different bank departments, prime brokerage issues, transactions with affiliated asset management firms, and issues arising under the Volcker Rule.
+Rob represents investment banks and brokerage firms in a variety of regulatory and transactional contexts, including on issues related to, among others, proprietary trading issues, establishing and maintaining information barriers between different bank departments, prime brokerage issues, transactions with affiliated asset management firms, and issues arising under the Volcker Rule.
 He also represents investment banks acting as underwriters or placement agents in public and private offerings.
-Rob works with numerous innovative start-up brokerage firms, including in connection with their registration process; development of business plans, policies, and procedures; and responses to SEC and FINRA examinations and inspections.
+Rob also works with innovative start-up brokerage firms, including in connection with their registration process; development of business plans, policies, and procedures; and responses to SEC and FINRA examinations and inspections.
 In addition, he advises those firms on regulatory issues including trading, advertising, website design and functionality, and business arrangements with related entities.